-The last two sentences are important: Even if the decision holds up on appeal (and I don’t know whether it will), the Redskins remain free to use those marks, and even sue over unauthorized use of the marks by others; they just don’t get the special protections against such uses by others that are offered by statutory registration.
+The last two sentences are important: Even if the decision holds up on appeal (and I don’t know whether it will), the Redskins remain free to use those marks, and even sue over unauthorized use of the marks by others [but note UPDATE below]; they just don’t get the special protections against such uses by others that are offered by statutory registration.
 To quote the Patent & Trademark Office fact sheet on the case, those lost protections include:

 - “the legal presumptions of ownership and of a nationwide scope of rights in these trademarks” (though I think the Redskins would likely prevail against those who sell unauthorized Redskins gear even without the benefit of these presumptions);